International Men's Day: United Kingdom

-In England (and the UK) the event was inaugurated in 2008 by University of Kent students, who celebrated International Men's Day on the university campus on 19 November 2008.
+In England (and the UK) the event was inaugurated in 2008 by University of Kent student group 'The Bishopden Boys', who celebrated International Men's Day on the university campus on 19 November 2008.

 In November 2010, the Brighton Men's Network organised an IMD conference event for the city of Brighton for professionals, experts and people interested in helping the city in improving services for men and boys.
 In Hartlepool, Rossmere Youth Centre hosted an IMD evening for boys and girls between the ages of 13 and 19 focused on health, gender equality and promoting male role models.
 Organisations Springboard, Nacro and Jobsmart attended to give information and advice on training opportunities.

 On 19 November 2010, Tiemo Entertainment sponsored a 'Celebration of Men Dinner' in London's Hotel Ibis in Euston, with keynote speaker Damion Queva, publisher of Fathers Quarterly magazine.
 Discussions were conducted on the topic, "What is the purpose of International Men's Day?".

 Planned events to mark IMD at the University of York in 2015 were cancelled by the university, after pressure from about 200 members of staff, students, and alumni, who signed an open letter on 13 November.
 The letter argued that "A day that celebrates men's issues... does not combat inequality, but merely amplifies existing, structurally imposed, inequalities", characterising a statement from the university's equality and diversity committee in support of the event as "particularly crass in view of the fact that of the 12-strong university senior management group, three-quarters are male".
 Subsequently, the university made no plans to mark the event in 2016, despite a counter-petition which attracted 4,261 supporters.